 "Professional Competence and Due Care" is one of the Fundamental Principles in the IRBA Code.
-110.1 A1: Professional Competence and Due Care - to:

 - (i) Attain and maintain professional knowledge and skill at the level required to ensure that a client receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards.